How to Reduce Student Summer Melt in Higher Ed

 Students from lower socioeconomic backgrounds, students from ethnic minority groups, and students with disabilities will likely continue to have concerns about starting college this fall—particularly around their health and wellbeing.
 Making sure they are empowered with relevant information is essential.

 And of course, we can’t possibly exclude the needs of international students.
-While US international enrollment amongst new students is up by two-thirds from the 2020/21 academic year to 2021/22, overall international student enrollment has not yet stabilized.
+While US international enrollment amongst new students is up by two-thirds from the 2020/21 academic year to 2021/22, overall international student enrollment yet has not been fully recovered.

 Reduce melt by making up for missed opportunities